What are Arboricultural Planning Services?

-Our in-house Arborist can advise you on the requirements of your development and trees and deliver all three stages of assessment if required.
-In order to integrate the arboricultural surveys into development process as smoothly as possible our Arborist suggests the following process:
+Our in-house Arboriculturist can advise you on the requirements of your development and trees and deliver all three stages of assessment if required.
+In order to integrate the arboricultural surveys into the development process as smoothly as possible, our Arboriculturist suggests the following process:

 - Well in advance of submission to the local planning authority, undertake a topographical land survey so that the location of the trees can then be accurately plotted.

-- Ideally, prior to any development plans being drawn up, our arborist will undertake stage 1 of the survey (a site survey and TCP) so that high-value trees can be incorporated into the design and given enough room to develop.
+- Ideally, prior to any development plans being drawn up, our arboriculturist will undertake stage 1 of the survey (a site survey and TCP) so that high value trees can be incorporated into the design and given enough room to develop.
 Lower category trees can be removed if needed.
 Dangerous and unhealthy trees should be removed.